rachadele/cell_annotation_cortex.nf/README.md

 # Nextflow Pipeline for Single-Cell Data Processing and Classification

-This repository contains a Nextflow pipeline designed to automatically annotate cell types from single-cell data loaded into the Gemma database using a random forest classifier trained on `scvi` embeddings from the CellxGene data corpus [1][2][3].
+Nextflow pipeline designed to automatically annotate cell types from single-cell data loaded into the Gemma database.
+Cell types are assigned using a random forest classifier trained on `scvi` embeddings from the CellxGene data corpus [1][2][3].

 ## Table of Contents
 - [Features](#features)